baebranch/subconscious/docs/Feature_Roadmap.md

 - A voice input button option and accompanying output and animation
 - Use mkdocs for documentation
 - A copy button for LLM responses
-- If no api key is configured, hide the llm selection button
 - On deletion of an API key for an active LLM, another configured LLM should be auto-selected
 - On clicking the lower area of the chatbox, the chatbox should be focused
 - Scroll position memory for chat history and settings panel (scroll_to method)